swarleysez/PSRecon/README.md

 Supported by @swarleysez

 ## Setup
-Admin privileges aren't needed for any functions.

 `PS C:\Windows\Temp> Import-Module .\PSRecon.ps1`
+* Admin privileges aren't needed for any functions.
+* All code written for PowerShell version 2 or higher
+* Written for Windows 7 or higher / Server 2008 or higher

 ## Usage